-It is a Korean traditional village in Seoul with a long history located on the top of a hill between Gyeongbok Palace, Changdeok Palace and Jongmyo Royal Shrine.
-The traditional village is composed of lots of alleys, Hanok and is preserved to show a 600-year-old urban environment.
+Bukchon Hanok Village is a Korean traditional village in Seoul with a long history located on the top of a hill between Gyeongbokgung Palace, Changdeok Palace and Jongmyo Royal Shrine.
+The traditional village is composed of lots of alleys and is preserved to show a 600-year-old urban environment.

-busy.
-Soak up the sights, sounds and smells of this pedestrianised strip before dipping into the little alleyways that run off it, where you’ll find dozens of galleries and traditional shop.
-In fact it is the best place to shop for Korea.
-Gift such as Korean pendants and jewelleries, tea set, hanbok, name stamp, art supplies, korean rice cakes, handmade papers, paintings and pottery.
+- Explore hundred of shops, stalls, cafes, workshops and art galleries in Ssamziegil shopping center.
+Insadong is the best pace to shop for Korea gift such as Korean pendants and jewelries, tea set, hanbok, name stamp, art supplies, korean rice cakes, handmade papers, paintings and pottery.

 From Insadong we continue waking to Ikseon-dong.
 Ikseon-dong only recently started to become a trend as young artists and entrepreneurs began to open businesses like cafes, restaurants, and handicraft shops with unique concepts and designs.

 We chose one cute cafe and had brunch before heading back to our Hotel.